 PhD Programme in Advanced Machine Learning

 The Cambridge Machine Learning Group (MLG) runs a PhD programme in Advanced Machine Learning.
-The supervisors are Jose Miguel Hernandez-Lobato, Carl Rasmussen, Richard E. Turner, Adrian Weller, Hong Ge and David Krueger.
+The supervisors are Jose Miguel Hernandez-Lobato, Carl Rasmussen, Richard E. Turner, Adrian Weller, Hong Ge and Ayush Tewari.
 Zoubin Ghahramani is currently on academic leave and not accepting new students at this time.

 The typical duration of the PhD will be four years.

-Gates funding applicants (US or other overseas) need to fill out the dedicated Gates Cambridge Scholarships section later on the form which is sent on to the administrators of Gates funding.
+Gates funding applicants (US or other overseas) need to fill out the dedicated Gates Cambridge Scholarships section later on the form, which is sent to the Gates funding administrators.

 Applications from outstanding individuals may be considered after this time, but applying later may adversely impact your chances for both admission and funding.